-356 General shear failure
+General shear failure

-Our multiscale simulation on the footing with the dense packing shows a general shear failure mode, as shown in Figures 14 (a) and (b) and Figures the outer edge of the footing and pointing downwards to the left, vertical and right, respectively, belong to Array A. The downward left-tilting slip line and the footing bottom form an approximate rigid triangular wedge (or active Rankine zone as termed by 79).
-The fourth major slip line originates from the tip of this wedge and extends curvilinearly right and upwards, belonging to Array B. Apparently, this Array B slip line is the most dominant 361 one, intercepting all previous three in Array A and defines the failure mode.
-It partners with the wedge-edge shear band and the downward right-362 tilting one in Array A form a radial shear zone, the bottom of which presents approximately a log-spiral curve.
-Immediate next to the right, the 363 extended long part of this dominant Array B slip line and the right Array A slip line form a major failure zone of the largest volume extending to the 364 ground surface.
-This last failure zone is commonly termed as Rankine passive zone in the literature 79.
-The overall failure configuration is indeed 365 consistent with the Terzaghi's description on the failure mode.
-The middle Array A slip line does not appear to play a major role in the zonation, 366 but simply sub-dividing the radial shear zone into two portions.
-From the contour of displacement vector in Figure 14 (b), one can clearly observe 367 that the soil immediately under the footing foundation is pushed downward acting as if it were a part the foundation while the surrounding soil 368 is dispelled alongside.
-The dense packing of the soil renders the deformation and mobilization of soil far reaching, forming an apparent heave as 369 wide as around 2.5 times of the footing width at the ground surface.
-370
+Our multiscale simulation on the footing with the dense packing shows a general shear failure mode, as shown in Figures 14A and 14B and Figures 15A and 15B.
+The failure pattern can be defined by four primary slip lines clearly identifiable from Figure 14A.
+Three of them, emanating from the outer edge of the footing and pointing downwards to the left, vertical, and right, respectively, belong to Array A. The downward left-tilting slip line and the footing bottom form an approximate rigid triangular wedge (or active Rankine zone as termed by Terzaghi79).
+The fourth major slip line originates from the tip of this wedge and extends curvilinearly right and upwards, belonging to Array B. Apparently, this Array B slip line is the most dominant one, intercepting all previous three in Array A and defines the failure mode.
+It partners with the wedge-edge shear band and the downward right-tilting one in Array A form a radial shear zone, the bottom of which presents approximately a log-spiral curve.
+Immediate next to the right, the extended long part of this dominant Array B slip line and the right Array A slip line form a major failure zone of the largest volume extending to the ground surface.
+This last failure zone is commonly termed as the Rankine passive zone in the literature.79 The overall failure configuration is indeed consistent with the Terzaghi's description on the failure mode.
+The middle Array A slip line does not appear to play a major role in the zonation, but simply subdividing the radial shear zone into two portions.
+From the contour of displacement vector in Figure 14B, one can clearly observe that the soil immediately under the footing foundation is pushed downward, acting as if it were a part the foundation while the surrounding soil is dispelled alongside.
+The dense packing of the soil renders the deformation and mobilization of soil far reaching, forming an apparent heave as wide as around 2.5 times of the footing width at the ground surface.